flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/index.md

 ---
+title: A320neo Pilot Briefing - MCDU
-title: Multipurpose Control and Display Unit
+description: FCOM-style documentation for the Multipurpose Control and Display Unit (MCDU).
 ---

 # Multipurpose Control and Display Unit